Siege of Rome (537–538): First assault

-Roman successes
+Byzantine reinforcements and Gothic blockade

-Despite this success, Belisarius was well aware that his situation was still dangerous.
-He therefore wrote a letter to Justinian, asking for aid.
-Indeed, Justinian had already dispatched reinforcements under the tribunes Martinus and Valerian, but they had been delayed in Greece due to bad weather.
+Despite this success, Belisarius wrote a letter to Justinian, asking for additional troops and arms.
+Justinian had already dispatched reinforcements under the tribunes Martinus and Valerian, but they had been delayed in Greece due to bad weather.
 In his letter, Belisarius also added cautionary words concerning the loyalty of the populace: "And although at the present time the Romans are well disposed toward us, yet when their troubles are prolonged, they will probably not hesitate to choose the course which is better for their own interests. [...]
 Furthermore, the Romans will be compelled by hunger to do many things they would prefer not to do."
-For fear of treason, extreme measures were taken by Belisarius: Pope Silverius was deposed on suspicions of negotiating with the Goths and replaced by Vigilius, the locks and keys of the gates were changed "twice each month", the guards on gate duty regularly rotated, and patrols set up.
+For fear of treason, extreme measures were taken by Belisarius: Pope Silverius was deposed on suspicions of negotiating with the Goths and replaced by Vigilius, the locks and keys of the gates were changed "twice each month", the guards on gate duty regularly rotated with musicians playing on the walls at night to ensure that soldiers remained awake.

-Vitiges, in the meantime, enraged by his failure, sent orders to Ravenna to kill the senators that he had held hostage there, and furthermore resolved to complete the isolation of the besieged city by cutting it off from the sea.
-The Goths seized the Portus Claudii at Ostia, which had been left unguarded by the Romans.
-As a result, although the Romans retained control of Ostia itself, their supply situation worsened, as supplies had to be unloaded at Antium and thence transported laboriously to Rome.
-Fortunately for the besieged, twenty days later, the promised reinforcements, 1600 cavalry, arrived and were able to enter the city.
+Vitiges, in the meantime, sent orders to Ravenna to kill the senators that he had held hostage there, and furthermore resolved to complete the isolation of the besieged city by cutting it off from the sea.
+The Goths seized the Portus Claudii at the coastal city of Ostia, which had been left unguarded by the Byzantines.
+Although the Byzantines retained control of Ostia itself, their supply situation worsened, as supplies had to be unloaded at the port of Antium (modern-day Anzio approximately 45 km south of Ostia) and thence transported laboriously to Rome.

+Twenty days after the Goths' capture of the Portus (April 537), the promised reinforcements of 1600 cavalry arrived and were able to enter the city.
 Belisarius now had at his disposal a well-trained, disciplined and mobile force, and started employing his cavalry in sallies against the Goths.
-Invariably, the Roman horsemen, mostly of Hunnic or Slavic origin and expert bowmen, would close in on the Goths, who relied primarily on close quarters combat and lacked ranged weapons, loose a shower of arrows, and withdraw to the walls when pursued.
-There, ballistas and catapults lay in waiting, and drove the Goths back with great loss.
-Thus the superior mobility and firepower of the Roman cavalry was utilized to great effect, causing serious losses to the Goths for minimal Roman casualties.
+Invariably, the Byzantine horsemen, Hunnic, Sclaveni and Antae origin and expert mounted-archers, would close in on the Goths, who relied primarily on close-quarters combat and lacked ranged weapons, loose arrows, and would withdraw to the walls when pursued.
+There, ballistas and catapults would drive the Goths back, allowing the safe return of the cavalry unit.
+The superior mobility and firepower of the Byzantine cavalry was utilized to great effect, causing serious losses to the Goths for minimal Byzantine casualties.